ynojima/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

     * - | (1)
       - With use of <tx:annotation-driven> element in XML (bean definition file), transaction control gets enabled at the locations where \ ``@Transactional``\  annotation is used.

+ .. note:: **Regarding drawbacks of transaction management**

+	There is a description regarding "Understanding drawbacks of transaction" in IBM DeveloperWorks.
+	Read this article about pitfalls of transaction management and pitfalls while using @Transactional of Spring Framework.
+	Refer to \ `Article on IBM DeveloperWorks <http://www.ibm.com/developerworks/java/library/j-ts1/index.html>`_\ for details.

+    !!
+Since the article of IBM DeveloperWorks is an old article (year 2009), some of the content is different than the behavior when using Spring Framework 4.1.

+    Specifically, the contents of "Listing 7.
+Using read-only with REQUIRED propagation mode - JPA".

+    From Spring Framework 4.1, when Hibernate ORM 4.2 or higher version is used as JPA provider, it has been improved so that instruction can be given to run the SQL under "Read-only transactions" for JDBC driver (\ `SPR-8959 <https://jira.spring.io/browse/SPR-8959>`_\ ).

+    The way of handling read-only transactions depends on the implementation of JDBC driver; hence, confirm the specifications of JDBC driver to be used.

+ .. note:: **Programmatic transaction management**

+	In this guideline, "Declarative transaction management" is recommended.
+However, programmatic transaction management is also possible.
+	Refer to \ `Spring Reference Document -Transaction Management(Programmatic transaction management)- <http://docs.spring.io/spring/docs/4.2.4.RELEASE/spring-framework-reference/html/transaction.html#transaction-programmatic>`_\  for details.

 Regarding attributes of <tx:annotation-driven> element
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""